 There is a less invasive approach, called minimally invasive coronary artery surgery.
 The purpose of this surgery is the same, but the technique and condition of the patient are different.
 Patients who have only one or two clogged arteries may be candidates for this approach.
 In this technique, a small incision is made in the chest.
 The doctor usually uses an artery from inside the chest for the bypass.
 The key difference in this technique is that the doctor performs the surgery while the heart is beating.
 With this technique, the heart-lung machine is not needed.
 If you need CABG, your doctor will carefully evaluate you to determine the best technique for you.

-You will be monitored in the intensive care unit, where you will have the following interventions: Heart monitorPacing wires to control heart rateTubes connected to a machine to drain fluids from the woundBreathing tube or an oxygen maskCatheter inserted into the bladder
+You will be monitored in the intensive care unit, where you will have the following interventions: Heart monitorPacing wires to control heart rateTubes connected to a machine to drain fluids from the woundBreathing tube or an oxygen maskCatheter inserted to drain the bladder